 Not the virus spread causing the lockdowns, nor the fact that there were deaths being reported daily in high numbers, but instead that leisure pursuits were shut down, offices were closed, and people were being “forcibly” made to stay indoors.

 Momentarily gone were the bars, the cinemas, and the nightclubs.
-This set online ablaze.
+This set the online world ablaze.

 The online presence during 2020 peaked, as people could no longer externally socialize.

 Millennials’ views impacted by lockdowns

 Being indoors seemed to impact Millennials’ views far more than a virus wreaking havoc worldwide.

 We had never experienced something on this scale before and one thing that was apparent from very early stages was that most did not believe our main issue at hand was a virus.

 Quickly, conspiracy theories spread online like wildfire.

 The theories ranged from: “This is global government control,” “They’re using a virus to blindside us,” to “The manmade virus made to assist with population control.”